Ronald Acuña Jr. Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 9.5 K/9, the eighth-best in the league.

-- The Padres' 4.93 team ERA ranks 20th among all MLB pitching staffs.
+- The Padres have a 4.49 team ERA that ranks 14th among all MLB pitching staffs.

-- The Padres rank 18th in baseball in home runs surrendered (10 total, 1.3 per game).
+- Padres pitchers combine to rank 15th in baseball in home runs given up (10 total, 1.1 per game).

-- The righty last appeared on Sunday against the Colorado Rockies, when he tossed six innings, allowing four earned runs while giving up six hits.
+- His last time out was on Sunday against the Colorado Rockies, when the righty went seven innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.